Main menu

 The day of the iron penis is the Shinto fertility festival, it takes place on the first Sunday of April in Kawasaki.
 The penis is present everywhere: images, candy canes, carved vegetables, decorations.
 The parade begins at Kanayama Shrine, frequented a long time ago by prostitutes who came to seek protection against venereal diseases.
 They also come before marriage, childbirth, to seek harmony in marriage and prosperity in business.

-says that a demon with sharp teeth had hidden in the vagina of a young girl, and had successively castrated two young men during their wedding night.
+A legend says that a demon with sharp teeth had hidden in the vagina of a young girl, and had successively castrated two young men during their wedding night.
 Then a blacksmith fashioned an iron phallus to break the demon's teeth.
 Today the festival is an opportunity to raise funds for the fight against AIDS.
 Many travelers come from Europe and America to participate.

 28/The world of spirits.